kelseygonzalez/AU-STAT412-612/content/material/2-05-reading.markdown

 * Read [R4DS Chapter 7](https://r4ds.had.co.nz/exploratory-data-analysis.html)
 * Explore some datasets from [#TidyTuesday](https://github.com/rfordatascience/tidytuesday#datasets)
 * Explore some datasets from [Kaggle](https://www.kaggle.com/datasets)
-* Explore some datasets from the [Data is Plural archive](https://dataset-finder.netlify.app/ )
+* Explore some datasets from the [Data is Plural archive](https://dataset-finder.netlify.app/)

-Come to the lab with some idea of datasets you would enjoy working with for the final project.
-This is not binding, but an activity to get you started thinking about the direction you would like to go for the project.
+Come to the lab with at least 2 potential datasets (from the links above or elsewhere) that you would enjoy working with for the [final project](https://american-stat-412612.netlify.app/assignment/01-final-project/).
+This is **not** binding, but serves as an activity to get you brainstorming the directions you would like to go for the project.
+You will be sharing these datasets with your classmates.